nikitasius/GnuPG/README.md

 This version based on GnuPG version [2.0.29](https://gnupg.org/ftp/gcrypt/gnupg/gnupg-2.0.29.tar.bz2), which can be downloaded from official https://gnupg.org website.

+## Preparation
+You need enought entropy.
+Check your current entropy level you can via `cat /proc/sys/kernel/random/entropy_avail`.

+Your maximum level of entropy here: `cat /proc/sys/kernel/random/poolsize`.
+For last linux distro we have `4096` as poolsize value.
+You in case when you limited with 4096 you should have 3000+ entropy.
+During all tests my laptop had 3100-3200 entropy.
+To increase your entropy level you can install `rng-tools` and `haveged`.

+`rng-tools` - there is many guides how to tune it.
+After installing it will boost well your entropy level.
+Same time if your PC support TPM and you have hardware random generators, you can tune `rng-tools` to use it.
+In another case it will use `rdrand` CPU flag (if your CPU have it) to boost entropy level.

+`haveged` - i don't have TPM module in my laptop, so i use `haveged` to boost my entropy level with `rng-tools` same time. `haveged` run with default param `1024`.
+Without `haveged` i have 1600-2000 entropy, so i've set up `3072` for `haveged` service to have at least 3100 of entropy.
+Each time when you configure `haveged` check CPU consumption, because it's a software generator and if you don't have entropy as is, it will consume a lot of CPU time.
+In my case with i5-5200U and `3072` for `haveged` all cores have 3%-7% in idle time on `4.3.0-0.bpo.1-amd64 #1 SMP Debian 4.3.3-7~bpo8+1 (2016-01-19) x86_64 GNU/Linux`.

 ## Configuration
 ### Debian
 Update your aptitude: `aptitude update`